STARBUCKS - WHAT'S A GOOD BRAND NAME?

 WHAT MAKES A GOOD BRAND NAME?

 We've broken it down into 6 key points.
 We'll put these points to the test by comparing Starbucks to a rival and completely fictional brand: The Coffee Company That Also Sells Tea.
-We'll use this brand name for the purpose of this exercise which is not based off of any existing company.
+We'll use this brand name for the purpose of this exercise which is not based on an existing company.

 Your brand name must have an impact and be something that won’t be submerged by common text and speech.
 It should also be unique, and stand out from its competitors.
 Don't get lost in the shuffle!